Pea gravel is a type of aggregate made from small, rounded pebbles. It is commonly used for driveways, walkways, and playgrounds.

-Pea gravel is a popular choice for homeowners because it has many benefits such as low-maintenance, low cost, and natural look.
+Pea gravel is a popular choice for homeowners because it has many benefits such as low maintenance, low cost, and a natural look.

 It also offers protection against erosion and weed growth, increases curb appeal, and is relatively straightforward to replace if needed.